 Each course meets six times over a two-week period.
 All six sessions are required to complete training.

 Sessions are held 6 p.m.– 9 p.m. on two Tuesdays and two Thursdays and 9 a.m. – 3 p.m. on both Saturdays at Hospice Austin’s main office, 4107 Spicewood Springs Road.
-Our next training will begin February 18th and conclude on February 29th, 2020.
+Our next training will be September 8th – 19th, 2020.